 - On-campus Students – Instructors should designate a date, time, and classroom location for their exam to be offered on-campus, and advise their students of this information.
 Students at a distance may opt to take the exam at that date and location, instead of through a proctor.
 LEC will provide proctoring services for on-campus or local students in the case of an emergency or if a class or work schedule conflicts with the time the exam is scheduled.
 These students will be charged a $10 processing fee and are subject to the late fee if applicable.
 This same service is offered for our Southern Miss Gulf Coast students at the Gulf Park Campus in Long Beach, MS.

 - At a Distance Students – Students who are at a distance are responsible for locating an appropriate proctor.
 All distance students will submit their application to the proctor & training specialist in LEC for approval and processing.

 - Students Who Require Disability Accommodations – It is the responsibility of the faculty member to provide modified instructions for students with disability accommodations.
 These accommodations must be met when students are taking an exam for an online class whether it is paper-based or via Blackboard 9.1.

-1. Primary Responsibility – it is the primary responsibility of the individual taking the course to obtain a proctor, as required, and to accurately communicate this information to the Proctor & Training Specialist in the Learning Enhancement Center in a timely manner, using the appropriate application which is located at the end of this document.
+1. Primary Responsibility – it is the primary responsibility of the individual taking the course to obtain a proctor, as required, and to accurately communicate this information to the Proctor & Training Specialist in the Office of Online Learning in a timely manner, using the appropriate application which is located at the end of this document.